damnkrishna/CyberGaurd-j/Log-Analysis/log15.md

 after that I would leave on Sunday morning for rajasthan mehndipur

 and after that the very next day I have to leave for kanpur iit for my summer internship

+no amount of work is equal to the work is equal to the work we have to do rn